 - Make sure that you use rolled oats, as opposed to porridge oats, for the crumble topping.
 Rolled oats are a larger form of the oat, and hence give the topping more texture.

-- These muffins will keep in an airtight container for up to 5 days.
+Baked muffins will store in an airtight container at room temperature for up to 5 days.

 More baking recipes to try: